-For the estimated budget, you should enter an estimate of the total amount of travel costs and subsistence costs needed for the project.
-These amounts should be a detailed and accurate estimate, based on the corporate policy, destination, number of people involved, etc. Only eligible costs should be budgeted.
+For the estimated budget, you should enter an estimate of the total amount of travel costs and subsistence costs needed for the action.
+These amounts should be detailed and accurate estimates, based on the corporate policy, destination, number of people involved, etc. Only eligible costs should be budgeted.

-Travel costs
+Travel costs should contain: